 It may even be possible to bring some extinct species back to life.
 The DNA of many extinct creatures is well preserved in museum specimens and some fossils.
 Their full genomes can now be read and analyzed.
 That data may be transferable as working genes into their closest living relatives, effectively bringing the extinct species back to life.
 The ultimate aim is to restore them to their former home in the wild.

 Molecular biologists and conservation biologists all over the world are working on these techniques.
 The role of Revive & Restore is to help coordinate their efforts so that genomic conservation can move ahead with the best current science, plenty of public transparency, and the overall goal of enhancing biodiversity and ecological health worldwide.

 One of the world’s leading genomic engineers spells out how rapidly his field is developing radical capabilities.
-(Church is involved in the Great Passenger Pigeon Comeback.)
-View full reading list.
+(Church is leading the revival of the woolly mammoth.)
+See the complete recommended reading list here.